ghi-electronics/Docs/hardware/ucm/development-options.md

 For added convenience, it also includes USB Client connector, a reset button, four user programmable boot buttons, and a micro SD card slot.

 Please note that this is a **Breakout Board** and it does not have any power supplies.
 You will need to add 3.3V or 5V as needed to power up your modules.
 However, the power from USB is available on one of the pins (5V USB) so it is possible to wire a 3.3V regulator.

+> [!Tip]
+> There are 2 LEDs by the USB connector, for 3.3V and 5V.
+They are useful to check that you have supplied the necessary power.

 ![UCM Breakout Power Pins](images/ucm-breakout-power-pins.jpg)